Geology of the Rocky Mountains: Raising the Rockies

-The current southern Rockies were forced upwards through the layers of Pennsylvanian and Permian sedimentary remnants of the Ancestral Rocky Mountains.
+The peaks of the current southern Rockies were forced upwards through the layers of Pennsylvanian and Permian sedimentary remnants of the Ancestral Rocky Mountains.
 Such sedimentary remnants were often tilted at steep angles along the flanks of the modern range; they are now visible in many places throughout the Rockies, and are prominently shown along the Dakota Hogback, an early Cretaceous sandstone formation that runs along the eastern flank of the modern Rockies.

-Alternative Theories for Raising the Rockies

-An alternative theory emerged in 2023 for how the Rockies formed.
-Starting around 90 million years ago, what is now present-day northern California northward to British Columbia experienced a collision with a terrane in the Pacific Ocean, possibly the Insular Superterrane.
-Today, geological remnants of this collision are represented by the Insular Belt from Washington state northward to Alaska.
-A secondary collision possibly occurred in what is present-day southern California around 70 million years ago.
-As a result of these one or more collisions, geological processes may have kicked off the Laramide Orogeny.
-The merits of this theory are still being reviewed and debated in the scientific community.